ShawnMalal/cse15l-lab-reports/labReport3.md

 written_2/travel_guides/berlitz1/WhereToFWI.txt:        Columbus named the island after St. Martin on that saint’s written_2/travel_guides/berlitz1/WhereToFWI.txt:        Known fondly as “St. Barts,” Columbus bestowed his brother’s name,
 ```
-The results may be long, but grep -r indeed was able to find all files that have the string "Columbus".
+The results may be long, but grep -r indeed was able to find all files that have the string "Columbus" and all the files with the string "Lucayans".
+This is useful when trying to find a file with a specific word in mind or could be used to find data.

 ## *grep --color*
 Using the --color command causes the terminal to highlight the matching patterns as the output